dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/wpf-globalization-and-localization-overview.md

 ### Localization Build Process

-When you develop a [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] application, the build process for localization is as follows:
+When you develop a WPF application, the build process for localization is as follows:

-- The developer creates and globalizes the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] application.
+- The developer creates and globalizes the WPF application.
 In the project file the developer sets `<UICulture>en-US</UICulture>` so that when the application is compiled, a language-neutral main assembly is generated.
 This assembly has a satellite .resources.dll file that contains all the localizable resources.
 Optionally, you can keep the source language in the main assembly because our localization APIs support extraction from the main assembly.

 - When the file is compiled into the build, the [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] is converted to the BAML form of XAML.
 The culturally neutral `MyDialog.exe` and the culturally dependent (English) `MyDialog.resources.dll` files are released to the English-speaking customer.